At Charterhouse (Accountants) Limited (“Charterhouse” & "we") are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-Data controller - A controller determines the purposes and means of processing personal data.
-Data processor - A processor is responsible for processing personal data on behalf of a controller.
-Data subject – Natural person
+What is a data processor? - A processor is responsible for processing personal data on behalf of a controller.

 Processing - means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.